axelhahn/restic-http-server-for-synology/readme.md

 Web based stuff:

-* WebLogin to your Synology with an admin user
+* Login into the web ui of your Synology with an admin user
 * Activate DDNS for your NAS
-* Activate ssl certificate for your NAS - what is using Let's Encrypt
+* Activate ssl certificate for your NAS (what is using Let's Encrypt in the background)

 Via SSH console: